joshseven/Responsive-Portfolio-Website/README.md

 Updated Linkedin into project
 Fade-in works
-Added responsive hamburger function scroll up button at the bottom of the page functions
+Added responsive hamburger function scroll up button at the bottom of the page functions work.